lacic/solr-resource-recommender/README.md

-solr-resource-recommender
+Resource Recommender Framework using Apache Solr
 =========================

-A resource recommender using Apache Solr
+This project aims at providing a simple to use and extend resource recommendation system.